Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Applications

 In general, the definition of a generative model means that any technique can be used on any modality/task, however, some models are more suited for certain tasks.
 Standard autoregressive networks are popular for text/audio generation \cite{Child2019GeneratingLongSequences, Brown2020LanguageModelsAre, Oord2016WaveNetGenerativeModel}; VAEs have been applied but posterior collapse is difficult to mitigate \cite{bowman2016generating, babaeizadeh2018stochastic}; GANs are more parameter efficient but struggle to model discrete data \cite{nie2019relgan} and suffer from mode collapse \cite{kumar2019melgan}; some normalizing flows offer parallel synthesis, providing substantial speedup \cite{Ziegler2019LatentNormalizingFlows, Tran2019DiscreteFlowsInvertible, prenger2019waveglow}.
-Video synthesis is more challenging due its exceptionally high dimensionality, typically approaches combine a latent-based implicit generative model to generate individual frames, with an autoregressive network used to predict future latents \cite{lee2018stochastic, babaeizadeh2018stochastic, Kumar2019VideoFlowFlowBasedGenerative}.
-This approach is similar to the one used in reinforcement learning to construct world models \cite{ha2018world, hafner2019dream}.
+Video synthesis is more challenging due its exceptionally high dimensionality, typically approaches combine a latent-based implicit generative model to generate individual frames, with an autoregressive network used to predict future latents \cite{lee2018stochastic, babaeizadeh2018stochastic, Kumar2019VideoFlowFlowBasedGenerative} similar to how world models are constructed in reinforcement learning \cite{ha2018world, hafner2019dream}.
+Modality conversion has been achieved using GANs \cite{Zhu2017UnpairedImageToImageTranslation}, VAE-GANs \cite{liu2017unsupervised}, and DDPMs \cite{sasaki2021unit}.